 Want to actually see and feel the furniture before you buy?
 You weirdo. (kidding!)
-Browsing through a thrift store is one of my favorite things to do.
+Browsing through a thrift store is one of my favorite things to do (If you’re in WA state, check out our thrift stores Spokane post).
 All the pieces have some history to them, and a good manager of a thrift store will have uniquely curated pieces.
 And when you see something you like, you just know.
 Luckily, you can get gorgeous items for a fraction of the original price.
 Of course, whether that fraction is within your budget is another matter (ahem).
 So, head to your local Goodwill or nearest furniture thrift store (just Google thrifted furniture near me, duh) for excellent finds and spend a lovely, lazy afternoon there.

 Where Can I Buy Thrifted Furniture Online?